fmolnar-notredame/csb_powergrid/fig_4gen_syst/README.md

 # Demostrating CSB for 4-generator example system

 This folder contatins Matlab code that produces a version of Fig. 5 in the paper.
+The raw data file for the 4-generator system is `make_demo.m`.

 ### Prerequisites
 - able to run Matlab scripts from a given folder